HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Ways to distribute this installable experience include:

-- Prompting the user to install the PWA via the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen">add to home screen</a> functionality.
+- Prompting the user to install the PWA via the [add to home screen](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen) functionality.
 - Uploading the PWA to App Stores by packaging it with <a hreflang="en" href="https://developer.chrome.com/docs/android/trusted-web-activity/">Trusted Web Activity (TWA)</a> (currently available in any Android app store, including Google Play and Microsoft Store).

 Next, we'll share some stats related to these techniques, to have an idea of the usage and growth of these trends.